TEIC/CETEIcean/tutorial/README.md

 ```
 to your behaviors object.
 You will want to add CSS styles or behaviors to cope with the contents if you do so.

 We will not work through all of the possibilites for our source document in this tutorial.
 You should experiment and decide how you want to represent the source's markup.
-A more fully worked out example is available in the <example> folder, and the original HTML version and TEI P4 source may be found at <https://docsouth.unc.edu/fpn/washington/menu.html>.
+A more fully worked out example is available in the <./example> folder, and the original HTML version and TEI P4 source may be found at <https://docsouth.unc.edu/fpn/washington/menu.html>.